Coderdudd/similar-minecraft/README.md

 - left click to place/interact
 - right click to break
 - tap keys 1 - 5 for blocks
--TIPS!
--if you fall into the void, you can fly back!
 - SOME BUGS
 - you sink into the block but can be fixed by jumping
 - you can no-clip through blocks so i removed trees for lag fix and the issue but can also apply on placen blocks